Do you ever sit down on a metal chair and feel a shock run through you? It’s not a pleasant feeling.

 Because electronic discharge damages so many electronic components, it is necessary to protect against it.
 Protect sensitive materials during every process including:

 An effective and important method of preventing electrostatic discharge is grounding.
-Perform grounding regularly and routinely check everything is in the proper position to be effective.
+Ground regularly and routinely check that all components are properly positioned.